Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter2a.md

 "Finally, food that isn't fish!"
 Alfrir said, sitting on his box with his bowl.
 "Smells fine too, don't you think?"

 Ljörn wasn't as satisfied as his brother.
 He was looking into his.
 The stew was milky white with a bit of yellow from the yolk.
-"There's still fish in the bowl," he said.
+"There's still fish in the bowl," he muttered.

 "Yes, but this one's got eggs," Alfrir said.